 |Time zone||WITA (UTC+8)|

 North Sulawesi (Indonesian: Sulawesi Utara) is a province of Indonesia.
-It is located on the northern tip of the island of Sulawesi.
+It is located on the northern tip of the island of Sulawesi, on the Minahasa Peninsula.
 The province’s capital and largest city is Manado, and its population is 2,270,596 according to the 2010 census.2

 North Sulawesi recorded 2,265,937 people in the decennial 2010 Census, with 1,157,551 males and 1,108,378 females, growing at 1.41% over the previous census.3 The slowest growing regency was that of the Sangihe Islands.
 In 2010, about 68% were Christian (predominantly Protestant with a sizable Catholic minority), one of the few exceptions in the predominantly Muslim Indonesia, due to the prominent Dutch missionary activity during the colonial era.
 Also, because the Muslim-majority region of Gorontalo (then comprising a city and two regencies) was split off to form a new province in 2000.
 There are also Muslim, Hindu, and Buddhist minorities.
 The largest ethnic groups are the Minahasan in the north of the province and the Mongondow to the south.
 The province's chief city is Manado with population of 408,354 people in 2010.

 |Source: Badan Pusat Statistik 2011.

 The decline in 2000 is due to the separation of Gorontalo Province.

 (Kepulauan Siau Tagulandang Biaro)

 |North Minahasa Regency

 |South Minahasa Regency

 |Central (Minahasa) sector||1,481,613||Tondano|